damdam775/test2/README.md

 Keys are stored in `p2papp/data/` and protected by the passphrase entered when running the commands.
 This simulates unlocking the private key with biometrics.
+All messages are encrypted using AES‑GCM after the handshake completes.